-This checklist could be used to check a Chapter's health and compared with others in the region or as available.
-Can be used once a year, by the DRC (or Regional officer assigned by the DRC) or compared as an ongoing measurement to detect trends.
-This may be shared with the Chapter as an individual evaluation so improvements in their operation could be made in their chapter.
-Partial points may be added at the discretion of DRC.
+This checklist should be used to check a Chapter's health and compared with others in the region or as available.
+It should be used once a year for self-evaluation by the Chapters, to be completed 2 months prior to the deadline to submit the CIQ (March 31st for Fall CRCs and Dec 31st for Spring CRCs), and then checked by the DRC (or by the RMCR or by a Regional officer assigned by the DRC).
+It can also be used to compare Chapter performanceas part of an ongoing measurement to detect trends.
+Conclusions of the yearly evaluation should be shared with the Chapter as an individual evaluation so improvements in their operation could be made in their chapter.
+Partial points may be considered at the discretion of the DRC.

-1. Chapter CIQ filed a.
-By May 15th (Fall CRCs)/Feb 15th (Spring CRCs) b.
-By June 1st c.
-By June 15th after 1st notice by DRC d.
-By July 1st after 2nd notice by DRC 15 points 10 points 5 points 0 points 2.
+1. Chapter ClQ filed a.
+By May 31st (Fall CRCs)/Feb 28th (Spring CRCs), complete, with all officers, BOG, and all 6 grassroots chairs b.
+By June 15th/March 15th, complete, after 1st notice by DRC c.
+By July 1st/April 1st after 2nd notice by DRC d.
+Later than July 1st/April 1st 25 points 10 points 5 points 0 points 2.
 CIQ positions filled a.
-All officers and BOG, and grassroots chairs b.
-All officers, BOG c.
-Some openings for key positions d.
-Many openings for key positions 15 points 10 points 5 points 0 points 3.
+Complete, deduct b.
+One or two openings for key positions, deduct c.
+More than 2 openings for key positions, deduct d.
+Non-key positions not filled, deduct (for each opening) e.
+Includes a DEI position, add 0 points 5 points 10 points 5 points 5 points (the sum of criteria 1 and 2 must always be between 0 and 25 points) 3.
 Chapter meetings and special events a.
-Full schedule of meetings (8 or more) b.
-6 or 7 meetings c.
-4 or 5 meetings d.
+Full schedule of meetings (8 or more), with at least 1 DL b.
+6 or 7 meetings with at least 1 DL (or &gt;7 w/o a DL) c.
+4 or 5 meetings with at least 1 DL (or 6-7 w/o a DL) d.
 Less than 4 15 points 10 points 5 points 0 points 4.
 PAOE points a.
 PAR in all categories b.
-Minimum in 5 of 6 categories c.
-Minimum in 4 categories d.
-Minimum in less than 4 categories 15 points 10 points 5 points 0 points 5.
+Minimum in 5 of 6 categories, with Special Citation c.
+Minimum in 5 of 6 categories d.
+Minimum in 4 categories e.
+Minimum in less than 4 categories 20 points 15 points 10 points 5 points 0 points 5.
 Research Promotion a.
 1 point for every 10% of goal, 100% = 10 points 6.
 Membership Promotion a.
 1 point for every 10% of goal, 100% = 10 points 7.
 Communication with DRC a.
-More than six contacts in a year (new topics) b.
-More than four contacts and responsive c.
-Less than four.
-Less responsive d.
-Lack of response 15 points 10 points 5 points 0 points 8.
-Communication with Regional Officers a.
-Responds quickly within 24 hours b.
-Responds within 48 hours c.
-Responds after 2nd contact d.
-Lack of response 15 points 10 points 5 points 0 points 9.
-Files taxes and required State forms a.
-On time with copy to Region b.
-On time but no copy to Region c.
-Completed d.
-Not Completed 15 points 10 points 5 points 0 points
+Six or more contacts in a year (unrelated issues) b.
+Between 4 and 5 contacts in a year (unrelated topics) c.
+Between 2 and 3 contacts in a year (unrelated topics) d.
+One contact per year with the DRC e.
+Lack of contacts 10 points 8 points 6 points 3 points 0 points